 Economics is taught over two years with the AS Level being taught in the first year and the A Level in the second year.

-Introduction to markets and market failure: how markets operate and how governments deal with market failures such as unemployment and pollution
+Operation of markets and market failure: how markets operate and how governments deal with market failures such as unemployment and pollution.

 - Civil Service